Pella86/Schrodinger-religion/Chats-about-Religion/telegram/Clean up of Spritual Science.md

 Milena, [22.10.16 18:29]
 But this is an eternal conversation anyway :) I appreciate that you are having it with me.
 I decided to try to address your needs and the level you want to talk about things more.
 So the next time we can talk about you ethical problem and later someday about why and how all is one.

-Milena, [22.10.16 18:29]
-[In reply to Pella Jiriya]
-Yes I understood that :)

-Milena, [22.10.16 18:30]
-[In reply to Pella Jiriya]
-Will try to help you more on that level

 Milena, [22.10.16 18:31]
 [In reply to Milena]
 and leave the rest out as far and long as possible, but I believe we can't get around it completly, because it's all correlated...but we will find a way 👍🏼